crystal-loot/selenium.cr/README.md

 Run `crystal spec` to run the tests.
 It will run the tests in headless mode.

-To run the tests with firefox you will need to have the geckodriver running and run `SELENIUM_BROWSER=firefox crystal spec`
+To run the tests with firefox you will need to have the geckodriver running and run `SELENIUM_BROWSER=firefox crystal spec --tag "~firefox"`

+Using the tag `~firefox` is to avoid running the tests that are known to break the specified browser.
+Please feel free to attemp a fix for them.

 ## Contributing